 It’s similar to Maddy’s Trace, Copy, Recall for beginning work with spelling words, but catered a bit more toward littler ones.
 It’s a great way to begin work with sight words.

-Words 3 Ways sheet can be downloaded here as a pdf if you’d like to let your little one try it at home.
+words three ways can be downloaded here as a pdf if you’d like to let your little one try it at home.

 Sometimes I write the words in uppercase letters and sometimes I write them in lowercase; I want her to be familiar with both.